tukasa0001/TownOfHost/README-EN.md

 Decision : Impostor<br>

 They can kill only in lights out, but next Kill cooldown will be half.<br>
-While lights out, they can move faster in light out, and yet their names look red.<br>
+While lights out they can move faster, and yet their name looks red by everyone.<br>

 ### Puppeteer

 Team : Impostors<br>
 Decision : Impostor<br>

-The target of the kill is made to kill the next Crewmate that the target approaches.<br>
-If the target is the one that is triggered at the moment the opponent is killed, the effect is reflected on the target.<br>
-It is not possible to perform normal kills.<br>
+They can take secondhand kills but cannot kill like other Impostors.<br>
+Their direct kill is protected, but instead, the protected player kills another Crewmate first getting in Kill range.<br>

 ### SerialKiller